LavaLite/cms/readme.md

-## Lavalite PHP Framework
+## Lavalite - Content Management System (CMS) built on Laravel 5.1
-*Version Beta 2 - June 28th 2014*
+*Version Beta

-This is an implementation of the backend of lavalite, which can be used for web based application and Content Management System based upon [Laravel 4](http://laravel.com/) and [Twitter Bootstrap 3](http://getbootstrap.com/)
+This is an implementation of the backend of lavalite, which can be used for web based application and Content Management System based upon [Laravel 5.1](http://laravel.com/) and [Twitter Bootstrap 3](http://getbootstrap.com/)

 ## System Requirements